Gianclgar/GDScriptAudioImport/README.md

 2. Complete the "full version" - Keep it big for learning/referencing purposes
 3. Make it as a script Plugin
 4. Look for more efficient ways to parse the data and update it.
-5. Hope Godot Community and devs include a .wav importer at runtime that works at least as fine as the .og importer
+5. Hope Godot Community and devs include a ´.wav´ importer at runtime that works at least as fine as the .ogg importer